 Though we expect the surplus dedicated to community benefit to be modest from our two inaugural renewable energy schemes (approx. £40,000 spread over 20 years), this surplus nevertheless represents 20% of the total expected annual interest paid to Members.
-CEC aims to build up its portfolio of projects over the coming months and years, so that it can generate a greater community fund and deliver greater impact in Cumbria.

 One of the key ambitions of Community Energy Cumbria is to ensure that a far greater proportion, if not all, of the expenditure and income from our renewable energy projects is kept revolving in Cumbria.
 As an Industrial and Provident Society for the Benefit of the Community, it is written in our Rules that a proportion of our surplus will be distributed amongst projects with social or environmental benefit within Cumbria.
-CEC wants to help build a legacy of thriving, involved, active and sustainable communities.
-The distribution process will place special emphasis on activities that encourage environmental and social progress in Cumbria in the following ways:

 Your Society – So Your Vote Matters

 Because Community Energy Cumbria Ltd is an Industrial and Provident Society, it means that whatever the size of your investment, everyone has one vote.
 CEC is keen that as many members get involved in the organisation, whether this means simply casting your vote at AGMs, serving as Board Members, spreading the word about CEC or even helping to bring further renewable energy projects forward to the Society.